raopriyam/EcommerceShippine-web-app/README.md

 Inventory Page

-This is the inventory page where the user can check the products and their ship On Weekends values and the shipping date by entering the order date.
+There is the inventory page where the user can check the products and their ship On Weekends values and the shipping date by entering the order date.